jdevfullstack-tutorials/page-metrics/README.md

 Of course, this one can be faked easily.
 But, there is no sense faking the views, right?
-You install it for the very reason you need to see the total visitors in a day and the total count of it the moment you install the service.
+You install it for the very reason you need to see the total visitors.
 Why would you fake it?
 Unless you want to cheat yourself.